GIVING BACK TO THE COMMUNITY

 Community Involvement

-At The Canine Connection, we’re committed to helping pets and people in our community thrive.
+Giving back to our community isn’t just something we do, it’s who we are.
 Through fostering, fundraising, and supporting local shelters and dog lovers, we strive to make a meaningful difference for animals and the people who love them.

 Foster girl, Annie Bear, made a wish for a forever home.
 Her wish came true!
 Thank you, Karla and Tony, for being Annie’s angels.